You Shall Not Pass Virus

 "YOU SHALL NOT PASS" virus removal guide

-While this browser hijacker seems like a joke computer users should be aware that most commonly hosts file hijackers, ransomware viruses and fake antivirus programs are bundled with baking Trojans and other spyware which collects information used to access certain sites and sends gathered information to a remote machine.
-Moreover infiltrated computers can encounter further security related issues (Trojans are used to download files from a remote computer and perform other malicious tasks).
-If you see "You shall not pass" message when trying to access some popular websites you can be sure that your PC is infiltrated with a hosts file modifying Trojan.
+Whilst this browser hijacker appears ineffectual, computer users should be aware that Hosts file hijackers, ransomware viruses, and fake antivirus programs are often bundled with baking Trojans and other spyware, which collect information used to access certain sites.
+This information is then collated and sent to a remote machine.
+Moreover, infiltrated computers can encounter further security-related issues.
+Trojans, for example, are used to download files from a remote computer and perform other malicious tasks.
+If you see the "You shall not pass" message when attempting to access popular websites, your PC is infiltrated with a Hosts file-modifying Trojan.

 "You shall not pass" virus removal:

-Internet browsers redirect to "You shall not pass" website are caused by a Trojan which modifies one's operating system's Hosts file.
-To remove this Trojan download a recommended anti-spyware software and run a full system scan.
+Internet browser redirects to the "You shall not pass" website are caused by a Trojan, which modifies the operating system Hosts file.
+To remove this Trojan, download recommended malware removal software and run a full system scan.

-After eliminating this Trojan you should check your operating system's Hosts file.
-Information stored in this file is responsible for resolving canonical names of websites - if the information in this file is changed by malicious program you could encounter redirect problems while surfing the Internet.
+After eliminating this Trojan, check your operating system Hosts file.
+Information stored in this file is responsible for resolving canonical names of websites - if the information within this file is changed by a malicious program, you could encounter redirect problems whilst surfing the Internet.